madskristensen/ExtensibilityTools/README.md

 ![VSCT snippets](art/vsct-snippets.gif)

 #### Auto-sync VSCT commands
-Auto-generate the `GuidList` and `PackageCommand` classes every time you save the VSCT file.
+Auto-generate the `PackageGuids` and `PackageIds` classes every time you save the VSCT file.
 This keeps your code in sync with the VSCT file at all times.